 About the Signature Symphony

-When artistically and logistically feasible, outstanding student musicians (both collegiate and high school level) have the opportunity to perform side-by-side with the orchestra’s professional players.
-For many of these students, their performing experiences with the Signature Symphony have paved a career path to The Juilliard School, the Shepherd School of Music (Rice), the Oklahoma Philharmonic, the former Tulsa Philharmonic, the U.S. Marine Band in Washington, D.C., and the New World Symphony.
+The Signature Symphony is also committed to mentoring opportunities for student musicians.
+For selected performances over the years, outstanding collegiate and high school student musicians have had the opportunity to perform side-by-side with Signature Symphony’s professional players.
+For many of those students, these performing experiences have contributed to further educational opportunities at The Juilliard School, the Shepherd School of Music (Rice), the Oklahoma Philharmonic, the former Tulsa Philharmonic, the U.S. Marine Band in Washington, D.C., and the New World Symphony.